harleypig/dotvim/aider-conventions.md

 ## General Documentation Rules

-* A plugin or extension should be mentioned only once with a markdown link in the documentation.
-The link should appear in the 'Plugins and Extensions Used' section.
+A link for a plugin or extensions should only appear in the 'Plugins and Extensions Used' section.
 Other links are allowed as necessary, but each URL should only be mentioned once.

 Use asterisks (*) as bullet point indicators in lists.

 For new documentation documents, start with a level 2 heading (##) using hash